 Maintaining tax filing documentation is critical.
 It contains the answers to questions the Internal Revenue Service could ask years after you file your return.

-Basic records are documents that everybody should keep.
-Although the Internal Revenue Service doesn't require you to keep your records in a particular way, it does urge taxpayers to keep them "in an orderly fashion" and in a safe place.
+Although the IRS doesn’t require you to keep your records in a particular way, it does urge taxpayers to keep them “in an orderly fashion” and in a safe place.

 |FOR items concerning your …||KEEP as basic records …|

 Purchase and sales invoices

 Form 2119 (if you sold a home before 1998)